 UK-wide austerity has caused average life expectancy to stagnate since 2012, and to decrease in the most disadvantaged areas.
 With more UK-wide public spending cuts looming, the Scottish Government should use fairer taxation to combat the impacts of austerity – and avoid additional cuts.

-Tax justice or austerity-induced declines in life expectancy? -
+Tax justice or austerity-induced declines in life expectancy? - View all latest news

 -